lescrowe/Microprocessor/README.md

 I've decided to post the code from my final year project here.
 It was written after I'd had a few classes on VHDL programming.
-I'd done nothing on actual digital microprocessor design and had no idea about Timing Analysis or verification I wrote code and uploaded it onto an FPGA where I tested it manually.
+I'd done nothing on actual digital microprocessor design and had no idea about Timing Analysis or verification.
+I wrote code and uploaded it onto an FPGA where I tested it manually.
 Covid affected my work.
 I couldn't access my HOD for guidance I ran into timining analysis for the fist time when I was trying to put everything together and just ended up maxxing the slack to allow it to run